 Our software is not officially sanctioned by Oculus.
 This makes installing it a rather lenghty process; there is nothing we can do about that.
 You will even have to register on the Oculus web site as a "developer"---even if you are not.
 It is just a poor choice of words in our opinion.
 Oculus knows about and recognizes such usages.
 (Oculus might be simplify this in the future.)

 Be sure you have the right cable

 You will need a cable to physically connect your computer to the Quest (only during installation).
 The long charging cable that comes with the Quest works fine if you have a USB-C connector on your computer.
 If you don't, you'll need either a USB-C-to-USB-2 cable, or a converter.

-Note that this computer doesn't have to be the same computer as the PC which runs SketchUp and VR Sketch.
-It can be any Windows or Mac or Linux computer.
+Note that the computer that you use to install things into the Quest doesn't have to be the same computer as the PC/Mac on which you have SketchUp.
+It can also be any other computer (including Windows, Mac or Linux).

 Install SideQuest.
 Follow the steps 1 to 5 (step 6 is not required).